MinecraftForge/Documentation/docs/animation/implementing.md

 ```

 In this example, we've overrided the `handleEvents()` callback when we registered the TESR because the implementation is simple, but you could easily subclass
-AnimationTESR to achieve the same effect.
+AnimationTESR to achieve the same effect. `handleEvents()` callback for blocks takes two arguments: the tile entity being rendered, and an iterable of the events

 Items
 -------